algowatchpenn/GerryFair/README.md

       -d DATASET, --dataset DATASET
                             name of the dataset (communities, lawschool, adult, student, all), (Required)
+      -a ATTRIBUTES, --attributes ATTRIBUTES
+                            name of the file representing which attributes are protected (unprotected = 0, protected = 1, label = 2)
+                            (Required)
       -i ITERS, --iters ITERS
                             number of iterations to terminate after, (Default = 10)